 Dr Lyon is currently Director of Research and Innovation, Division for the study of Law, Society and Social Justice (LSSJ).
 She has taught a wide range of sociology and methodology modules including Qualitative Research, Doing Visual Sociology, Gender, Work and Employment, Worlds of Work, and The Sociology of Time as well as the SSPSSR Summer School in Urban Ethnography.

-Dr Lyon welcomes PhD students with proposals in any area of the sociology of work, and is keen to work with students wishing to use visual or sensory methods.
+Dr Lyon welcomes PhD students with proposals in any area of the sociology of work, time, and/or everyday life and is keen to work with students wishing to use novel qualitative methods.

 She is currently supervising:

 Dr Lyon is on the Editorial Board of three refereed journals:

 She also reviews manuscripts for a wide range of publishers and international journals.